-Several carmakers have or are planning to introduce vehicles can be plugged into the electric grid.
+Several carmakers have or are planning to introduce vehicles that can be plugged into the electric grid You can visit a site like W3 Electric to have an ev-charger installed.
 The Electric Vehicle (or EV) is a fully electric powered car.
 Most new EVs have a range of around 100 miles and seat up to 5 passengers.
 The PHEV or Plugin Hybrid Electric Vehicle has a gas engine back up that kicks in when the battery is running low.
 There are also the E-REVs which are the Extended Range Electric Vehicles with larger battery packs that offer an extended range per charge.
 While these cars cost a bit more than traditional cars due to their expensive high tech battery packs, the cost to operate them is significantly less.
 A full charge costs less than $3.00.
 At a range of 100 miles per charge, that’s less than 3 cents per mile.

 A stop-start hybrid is the simplest form of hybridization, if one wants to classify it as a “hybrid” at all, or merely an aid to efficiency.
 Automakers are putting this technology not only on gas-electric hybrids, but even straight internal combustion vehicles to save fuel.
 The engine does not need to run at a stop, and the engines are engineered so restart does not adversely affect their lifespan.

 There was a lot of excitement around hydrogen power over a decade ago but early enthusiasm faded when battery power became popular.